phaidra/phaidra/README.md

 # Complete cleanup

+MATTER OF CHANGE.
 During development things can become very cluttered.
 A pretty complete cleanup (at the cost of an image rebuild) can be achieved by running the following commands:

 ``` example
 # shut down and remove running containers (from the repo directory)